jchwenger/recursus.co/_posts/ait/2018-08-25-the-conclusion.md

 ---
 layout: post
-title: The conclusion is the trivial thing (AIT)
+title: The conclusion is the trivial thing
 date: 2018-08-25 19:25:47
 category: ait
 permalink: /ait/the-conclusion/